pufferpanel/pufferpanel/README.md

 If you need help with PufferPanel, or you'd like to help out, you can contact us on [Discord](https://discord.gg/v8dz49e).
 Check out our [Documentation](https://docs.pufferpanel.com/) for guides on how to install, update, and manage PufferPanel.

 ## Copyright Notices
-Some Javascript and CSS used within the panel is licensed under a MIT, Apache 2.0, or GPL license.
+Some Javascript and CSS used is licensed under a MIT, Apache 2.0, or GPL license.
 Please check their header files for information.

 Some images used within PufferPanel are Copyright (c) their respective owners.